Alocasia 'Loco' - Care and Unique Features

 - Light: Requires bright, indirect light to maintain its vibrant appearance.
 Low light can cause leggy growth and reduce leaf quality.

-- Water: Keep the soil consistently moist but not waterlogged.
-Allow the top 2-3 cm of soil to dry between waterings to prevent root rot.
+- Watering: Keep the soil consistently moist but not waterlogged.
+Allow the top 2-3 cm of soil to dry between waterings.

 - Humidity: High humidity (60% or above) is essential.
 Use a humidifier or group plants together to maintain moisture levels.

-- Temperature: Maintain temperatures between 18-24°C. Protect the plant from cold drafts and sudden temperature changes.
+- Temperature: Maintain temperatures between 18-24°C. Protect from cold drafts and sudden temperature changes.

 - Soil: Use a well-draining potting mix rich in organic matter.
 A mix for aroids or one containing peat and perlite works best.

-- Repotting and Pot Choice: Repot every 1-2 years or when roots outgrow the pot.
+- Repotting & Pot Choice: Repot every 1-2 years or when roots outgrow the pot.
 Select a pot with drainage holes to prevent waterlogging.

-- Fertilizing: Feed monthly with a balanced, water-soluble fertilizer to promote lush growth.
-Avoid over-fertilizing, which can lead to salt buildup.
+- Fertilizing: Feed monthly with a balanced, water-soluble fertilizer.
+Avoid over-fertilizing to prevent salt buildup.

 - Propagation: Best propagated through division during repotting.
 Ensure each division has at least one healthy leaf and a portion of the rhizome.

-- Semi- and Hydroponics: Alocasia 'Loco' can adapt to semi-hydroponic setups using LECA.
+- Semi- & Hydroponics: Can adapt to semi-hydroponic setups using Leca.
 Ensure nutrient-rich water and monitor for root health.

 - Pruning: Remove any damaged, yellowing, or old leaves to maintain the plant’s aesthetic and overall health.